 - Are your thoughts and emotions helpful?

-By becoming aware of and in control of your thoughts and emotions, you will improve your ability to manage stress.
-This sense of awareness and control can also help relieve anxiety.
+By becoming aware of and in control of your thoughts and emotions, you will improve your ability to reduce the impact of stress on your life.
+This sense of awareness and control can also help soothe feelings of anxiety.

 Can Stress Cause Temporary Tinnitus?

 Stress can indeed cause temporary tinnitus and it can exacerbate existing tinnitus.
 You may notice your tinnitus is louder, occurs more frequently, or changes in pitch or quality during a stressful time or event.

 Positively, tinnitus should soften and eventually the end goal is habituation.
 An important tool in improving tinnitus is to identify and avoid or manage triggers as much as reasonably possible.